 \section{Related Work}

-Multi-agent reinforcement learning (MARL) extends RL to multi-agent systems.
+Multi-Agent Reinforcement Learning (MARL) extends RL to multi-agent systems.
 In this work, we follow the centralized training with decentralized execution (CTDE) setting.
-Recent MARL algorithms with CTDE setting \cite{lowe2017multi,jiang2018learning,iqbal2018actor} learn in MGs with fixed population.
+Recent MARL algorithms with CTDE setting \citep{lowe2017multi,jiang2018learning,iqbal2018actor} learn in MGs with fixed numbers of agents.
 However, the resulting agents are shown to be unable to play well in some situations.
-For instance, it is shown in \cite{suarez2019neural} that the random exploration bottleneck may result in both inferior and brittle policies, \eg, competitive agents trained in a small population lack adequate exploration compared with agents trained in a large population, where competitive pressure exists.
-On the other hand, the complexity of game grows exponentially with population size, which causes directly learning intractable \cite{yang2018mean}.
-For both the above difficulties, training in multiple MDPs or MGs is shown to be helpful \cite{teh2017distral,wang2020few,Long*2020Evolutionary}, which highlights the importance of learning transferable knowledge.
-In single-agent RL, knowledge transfer is proven useful to improve the performance in related MDPs \cite{taylor2009transfer}, \eg, knowledge from game-specific experts distilled to a policy \cite{rusu2015policy,parisotto2015actor,teh2017distral}.
-Recently, generalizable policy sets are learned in SMERL \cite{kumar2020one}, which share similarities with our work.
-However, SMERL is proposed to improve the policy robustness, with motivations that \textit{remembering} diverse (suboptimal) policies in a \textit{single} MDP can directly lead to transferable and robust behaviors, without needing to perform explicit perturbations.
-Similar ideas to learn transferable skills also appear in recent works \cite{lim2021dynamics,xie2021deep} with dynamics-aware models.
-Works that adopt latent variable policy and mutual information objective \cite{eysenbach2018diversity,Sharma2020Dynamics-Aware,mahajan2019maven,zheng2018structured} also differ from ours since they either focus on the unsupervised skill discovery in a \textit{single} MDP or use them in multi-task learning with no guarantee to generalize to unseen settings.
+For instance, it is shown in \citep{suarez2019neural} that the random exploration bottleneck may result in both inferior and brittle policies, \eg, competitive agents trained in a small population lack adequate exploration compared with agents trained in a large population.
+On the other hand, the complexity of games grows exponentially with the population, which causes direct learning intractable \citep{yang2018mean}.
+For both the above difficulties, training in multiple MDPs or MGs is shown to be helpful \citep{teh2017distral,wang2020few,long2020Evolutionary}, which highlights the importance of learning transferable knowledge.
+In single-agent RL, knowledge transfer is proven useful to improve the performance in related MDPs \citep{taylor2009transfer}, \eg, knowledge from game-specific experts distilled to a policy \citep{rusu2015policy,parisotto2015actor,teh2017distral}.
+Recently, generalizable policy sets are learned in SMERL \citep{kumar2020one}, which share similarities with our work.
+However, SMERL is proposed to improve the single-agent policy robustness, with the motivation that \textit{remembering} diverse (suboptimal) policies in a \textit{single} MDP can directly lead to robust behaviors, with no need to perform explicit perturbations.
+Similar ideas to learn transferable skills also appear in recent works \citep{lim2021dynamics,xie2021deep}.
+Approaches that also adopt latent variable policies and mutual information objectives \citep{eysenbach2018diversity,Sharma2020Dynamics-Aware,mahajan2019maven,zheng2018structured} differ from ours since they either focus on the unsupervised skill discovery in single MDPs or learn in multi-task setups without generalization guarantees.